Powered by your NMEA 2000 network

 Strength reduction points (s)

-NMEA 2000- units require 9-16VDC (some are rated for 24V as is, to enable 24V power supply in large networks if all units are rated for r this).
+NMEA 2000- units require 9-16VDC (some are rated at 24V which is to allow 24V power supply in large networks if all units are rated for this).

 Furthermore, each NMEA 2000 unit is powered to some extent from the bus; Each unit contains a NMEA 2000 transceiver, which takes its power from the bus.
 This means that even high current devices such as screens that are over 1A, they are basically powered from the bus, but the independent power supply requires vs for things like the screen etc.…